IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture04.md

 $$
 where $\sigma^2$ is variance and $\mu$ is mean, regardless of the actual distribution.

-- Hence we acquire the **percentage of texels that has a greater depth**.
+- Hence we acquire the **percentage of texels that has a depth larger than given threshold**.